chriswayg/tor-server/README.md

 - Prerequisites: A [linux server hosted at a Tor friendly ISP](https://trac.torproject.org/projects/tor/wiki/doc/GoodBadISPs) with Docker installed (see [Install Docker and Docker Compose](#install-docker-and-docker-compose) below)

-This will run a Tor relay server with defaults and a randomized Nickname:
+This command will run a Tor relay server with defaults and a randomized Nickname.
+The server will autostart after restarting the host system.

 `docker run -d --init --name=tor-server_relay_1 --net=host -p 9001:9001 --restart=always chriswayg/tor-server`

-You can set your own Nickname (only letters and numbers) and your Contact-Email (which will be published on the Tor network) using environment variables:
+You can set your own Nickname (only letters and numbers) and an optional Contact-Email (which will be published on the Tor network) using environment variables:
 ```
 docker run -d --init --name=tor-server_relay_1 --net=host -p 9001:9001 \
 -e TOR_NICKNAME=Tor4docker -e CONTACT_EMAIL=tor4@example.org \
 --restart=always chriswayg/tor-server
 ```

-Check with ```docker logs tor-server_relay_1```.
+Check with ```docker logs -f tor-server_relay_1```.
 If you see the message ```[notice] Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 Publishing server descriptor.``` at the bottom after quite a while, your server started successfully.

 ### Customize Tor configuration
 Look at the Tor manual with all [Configuration File Options](https://www.torproject.org/docs/tor-manual.html.en).
 Also refer to the current fully commented `torrc.default`:

-`docker cp tor-server_relay_1:/etc/torrc/torrc.default ./`
+`docker cp tor-server_relay_1:/etc/tor/torrc.default ./`

 For more detailed customisation copy `torrc` to the host and configure the desired settings:
 ```